RussOakham/Avengers-Snap/TESTING.md

     However while testing in Safari, a bug became apparent where when the card is flipped, the character image would disappear.
 This is because browsers view 'radial-gradient' as an image and safari re-orders the image layers when dealing with backface-visibility transformations, essentially placing the character image would be placed under the memory card background and hiding it from users view.

-    To rectify this, I updated the background used on the front-face card side to be a standard 'background-colour', which does not trigger safari to reorder the visual layers.
+    To rectify this, I updated the background used on the front-face card side to be a standard *'background-colour'*, which does not trigger safari to reorder the visual layers.

 - **Firefox - backface visibility not showing on card flip**: